-All STUDOR products carry a limited lifetime warranty which guarantees against defects resulting from faulty workmanship or materials.
-If any such product is found to be defective by reason of faulty workmanship or material, upon written notice and return of the product(s), the defective product will be replaced by STUDOR free of charge, including shipping charges for the replacement product(s).
-Claims for labor costs and other expenses required to replace such defective product(s) or to repair any damage resulting from the use thereof will not be allowed by STUDOR.
-Our liability is limited to the price paid for the defective product(s).
-STUDOR will not be bound by any warranty other than above set forth, unless such warranty is in writing.
+All STUDOR products carry a limited lifetime warranty, which guarantees that the products will be free of defects resulting from faulty workmanship or materials for a period corresponding to the lifetime of the original drainage system in which it is installed.
+If any such product is found to be defective by reason of faulty workmanship or materials, upon written notice and return of the product(s), the defective product(s) will at STUDOR's option be either repaired or replaced free of charge, including the cost of shipping for the repaired or replacement product(s).